Key takeaways

 Other commodity markets level off

 Both Russia and Ukraine are major global suppliers of wheat and other agricultural products.
 This contributed to a temporary spike in agricultural commodity prices in the early weeks following Russia’s invasion of Ukraine in February 2022.
-Wheat prices, for example, have remained in a much lower trading range since that time.
-2
+Wheat prices, for example, have trended lower in recent months.3

 Haworth notes that given the duration of the Russia-Ukraine conflict, commodity markets have generally adjusted to changing conditions.
 “The only durable negative impact has been on German chemical companies, which are suffering due to the lack of cheap natural gas.”